puppetlabs/cisco_ios/README.md

 ###### `ensure`

-Valid values: present, absent
+Valid values: present, absent.

 The basic property that the resource should be in.

-Default value: present
+Default value: present.

 ###### `encapsulation`

-Valid values: dot1q, isl, negotiate, none
+Valid values: dot1q, isl, negotiate, none.

-The vlan-tagging encapsulation protocol, usually dot1q
+The vlan-tagging encapsulation protocol, usually dot1q.

 ###### `mode`

-Valid values: access, trunk, dynamic_auto, dynamic_desirable
+Valid values: access, trunk, dynamic_auto, dynamic_desirable.

-The L2 interface mode, enables or disables trunking
+The L2 interface mode, enables or disables trunking.

 ###### `untagged_vlan`

-VLAN used for untagged VLAN traffic. a.k.a Native VLAN
+VLAN used for untagged VLAN traffic. a.k.a Native VLAN.

 ###### `tagged_vlans`

-Array of VLAN names used for tagged packets
+Array of VLAN names used for tagged packets.

 ###### `pruned_vlans`

-Array of VLAN ID numbers used for VLAN pruning
+Array of VLAN ID numbers used for VLAN pruning.

 ##### Parameters